au-ts/libvmm/README.md

 Note that this will set the `MICROKIT_SDK` environment variable to the SDK path, you do not need to download the Microkit SDK manually.

+## Getting started

+To quickly show off the project, we will run the `simple` example.
+This example is intended to simply boot a Linux guest that has serial input and output.

 ### Building and running